Become a Lady of Leisure

 The philosophy of leisure

-How to become a lady of leisure
+Become a lady of leisure

 As the ancient patron of pleasure, the philosophy of Epicurus, as distilled in The Art of Happiness, is a comprehensive source of wisdom on how to live well.